Faculty:Faculty of Health, Education, Medicine and Social Care

 Dr Nick Wrycraft is a Senior Lecturer in mental health nursing and has a specialist interest in working with anxiety and depression, clinical supervision, Cognitive Behavioural Therapy, recovery based approaches to mental health care, mental health promotion, service user input, and the inclusion of carers.

-In 2004, Nick joined Anglia Ruskin University, initially to work part-time as a lecturer teaching on the graduate worker in primary care course, training graduate students to work in primary care mental health settings with people with anxiety and depression.
-In 2005 Nick was employed full-time with Anglia Ruskin University as a Senior Lecturer on the pre-registration mental health nursing course, and has carried on this role through to the present day.
-In addition to this, he is the Admissions Tutor for pre-registration mental health nursing, the Module Leader for module 5 of the pre-registration mental health nursing curriculum, and the Research Methodology Module Leader.
-In the past other roles that Dr Wrycraft has had include:
+In 2004, Nick joined Anglia Ruskin University, initially to work part-time as a lecturer teaching on the Graduate worker in primary care course, training Graduate students to work in primary care mental health settings with people with anxiety and depression using brief interventions based on a Cognitive Behaviour Therapy (CBT) led approach.
+In 2005 Dr Wrycraft was employed full-time with Anglia Ruskin University as a Senior Lecturer on the pre-registration mental health nursing course and carried on this role through till August 2019.

 Nick has taught pre-registration mental health nursing students and mental health for more than ten years, and led different modules of the pre-registration mental health course and modules on the foundation degree pathway, the low intensity IAPT course and moderated work on the CBT training programme ranging from Diploma to Masters level, and is currently providing supervision for two Doctoral candidates.